PracHub

 0

-2. In each pair, the player with the higher skill value wins the match and advances to the next round; the other player is eliminated and leaves the tournament.
+2. In each pair, the player with the higher skill value wins and advances; the other is eliminated and leaves the tournament.

-3. After a round finishes, the winners keep their relative left‑to‑right order and form the new sequence of players for the next round.
+3. After a round, the winners keep their relative left-to-right order and form the player sequence for the next round.

-4. Rounds continue until only one player remains (the overall winner).
+4. Rounds continue until exactly one player (the overall champion) remains.

-Define an array b[1..n]b[1..n]b[1..n] where b[i]b[i]b[i] is the total number of matches player iii participates in before being eliminated or winning the tournament.
+Define b[1..n]b[1..n]b[1..n] where b[i]b[i]b[i] is the total number of matches the original player iii participates in (until they are eliminated, or until they win the tournament).

 • . — empty floor (can be entered),